A clean sensor is a happy sensor

 Loads of people ask me about my opinion about cleaning their sensor.
 Often people let specialized shops do it for sometimes a lot of money and don’t realize that the moment they zoom (with some lenses) or change lenses they have new dust building up.
 Let me start by saying that cleaning a sensor is easy as can be.
 You’re actually not cleaning the sensor itself but the toplayer.
 Which is actually pretty strong.
-There is one thing you however have to be careful for.
+There is one thing you, however, have to be careful for.

 Some sensors (like the Sony) have onboard image stabilization, this means the sensor is “kinda” floating, so when you apply pressure to the sensor you will actually see it move, now that’s not good of course, to solve this just go into the menu and activate “sensor cleaning” this way the sensor will do it’s “magic” and it will lock itself unless you turn the camera off and on again, this is the moment when you can easily just clean your sensor.

-The in camera one
+The in-camera one

-To be honest, most cameras now a days have sensor cleaning but to be clear, I never really had the idea it worked, yeah it sometimes did clean up a little bit but in essence it’s the less effective way from what I’m going to discuss here.
+To be honest, most cameras nowadays have sensor cleaning but to be clear, I never really had the idea it worked, yeah it sometimes did clean up a little bit but in essence, it’s the less effective way from what I’m going to discuss here.

 This is probably the most famous one, and for good reason, often all that is needed to get rid of that dust bulb is a good gust of clean wind.
-In all honesty this really is a must buy, if you don’t own any of these well…. get out and get one.
+In all honesty, this really is a must buy, if you don’t own any of these well…. get out and get one.
 And don’t EVER blow into your chamber with your mouth, although cleaning a Medium Format sensor can be done by breathing on it and wiping it clean with a pecpad, this is something that should not and never been done inside a camera.

-If I have to chose one device to use for cleaning, this is it.
-That’s also the reason I opened the article with an image of the artic butterfly.
+If I have to choose one device to use for cleaning, this is it.
+That’s also the reason I opened the article with an image of the arctic butterfly.
 I’ve been using them for quite some time now and the “new” versions with led lights are absolutely awesome.
 Operation is very simple, just activate the butterfly and let it run for a few seconds, stop and clean the sensor, it’s a very effective way of cleaning and takes out a lot more than the rocket blower.
 The main problem with dust is that not all dust is equal, some dust particles are just “resting” on the sensor and can be blown off, but some are a bit more sticky, and that’s where the butterfly comes to the rescue.

 They are delivered in a sturdy case so you can take them with you on travels without worrying about damaging it.
 And trust me I’ve been in loads of situations where a rocket blower just didn’t do it’s work and being in the middle of nowhere without the option to clean your sensor at a camera store is amazingly annoying and takes a lot of time in Photoshop to clean up those beautiful shots, so if you only can take one device with you make sure it’s this one.